A Stiff Breeze

 Tombs' Corona Wind Loudspeaker Prototype

 The physical basis for this loudspeaker is the ion or corona wind effect.
-It could be considered a true ionic or ion loudspeaker as there is no plasma produced and the main effect is that of ions being driven through the air from a high voltage potential and colliding with air molecules.
+It could be considered a true ionic or ion loudspeaker, as there is a corona discharge plasma produced (seen as tiny points of light on the electrodes) but the main effect is that of ions being driven through the air from a high voltage potential and colliding with air molecules.
 A more recent study also suggests that electrons may have a direct effect (Nature 2018).
 One of the primary promises of this technology over plasma is that it can be made to produce frequencies over the full audio spectrum.
 It lends itself to using multiple points (or wires) to create more surface area and therefore can move more air allowing lower frequencies to be produced than plasma tweeters.
-The major disadvantage would be ozone gas creation for which it is very efficient.
+The major disadvantage would be ozone gas creation, for which it is very efficient.

-Around 1973 the audio designer John Gordon Iverson designed a prototype corona wind loudspeaker and he is quoted as referring to work from the 1950's on which it is based.
+Around 1973 the audio designer John Gordon Iverson designed a prototype corona wind loudspeaker and he is quoted as referring to work from the 1950s on which it is based.
 This "force field" loudspeaker didn't get beyond prototype and descriptions of it do describe a large panel version of a full range corona wind speaker.
-Beyond Klein's plasma tweeter which bears no similarities, there was little else developed around the 1950's so it would seem that it was Tombs' work he found.
+Beyond Klein's plasma tweeter which bears no similarities, there was little else developed around the 1950s so it would seem that it was Tombs' work he found.
+Another prototype forcefield speaker was developed at CIT in 1976 by Albert Von Schweikert, who later used the name for a non-massless speaker as well.
+As far as any technical information goes, an ion loudspeaker doesn't appear to be any good for deflecting photon torpedoes so it is unknown why the term "force field" was used.

 Part 4 - Popular Plasma